garrett-m-smith/mparse_intro/README.md

 the processing time predictions for each combination of the parameters.

 Simple examples of these functions are given at the bottom of the mparse.py Python script in the directory mparse.
+More involved examples, including comparisons of different experimental conditions, are given in the .pnw file for the mparse paper (intro_paper/mparse_intro.pnw).